A Fraction Too Much Friction: Make Your Blister Hurt Less & Heal Faster

 And you’re back to square one.

-But one or two work brilliantly, keeping friction very low for a very long time.
+But one or two work brilliantly, keeping friction very low for very long.

 [My favourites are Engo Patches, 2Toms BlisterShield powder and Armaskin double-socks].